abgag70/blog/articles/test.md

 y = 1.8558415650416274e-18
 ```

+Dlib is written in C++ and offers a Python API.
+Our goal is to reproduce this behavior in Javascript and be able to minimize a similar function directly inside a browser environnement.
+For this, a small C++ wrapper around ```dlib::find_min_global``` does the job, allowing us to call a Javascript function directly from the WASM environnement.

 #### Interfacing with Javascript

-Since the goal is to reproduce this behavior in Javascript, we start by creating a function called maxLipoPlusTr that will be able to minimize any objective Javascript function that returns a numerical value.
+But first, since the goal is to reproduce this behavior in Javascript, we start by creating a function called maxLipoPlusTr that will be able to minimize any objective Javascript function that returns a numerical value.
 Here's what we want it to look like.

 ```js
 import { maxLipoPlusTr } from "./max-lipo-plus-tr.js"